EOSMetal/tungsten/README.md

   started investigating it.
 - Allow bond creators to authorize a claim if they agree with it, without the need of arbitrator intervention.
+- Allow arbitrators to only rule claims in order of submission or some other important criteria.
+- Allow bond creators to refill the security deposit of their bond with more funds.